Inside Loewe Fall/Winter 2026

 - Brown check patterns

-These hues do not appear randomly.
-Instead, they function almost like graphic statements within the collection.
+These hues don’t appear randomly.
+They function almost like graphic statements within the collection.

-An emerald green coat, for example, becomes the defining visual element of an entire look.
-Similarly, a cobalt blue slip dress achieves its impact not through embellishment but through the intensity of its color.
+An emerald green coat becomes the defining visual element of an entire look.
+A cobalt blue slip dress achieves its impact not through embellishment but through the intensity of its color.

-Rather than adding decorative details, the designers allow color itself to carry the visual weight.
+Rather than adding decorative details, the designers let color itself carry the visual weight.
 The palette becomes a structural element of the collection’s design language.

 Five Key Looks